aarong/feedme-spec/README.md

 When a client successfully opens a feed, the server transmits a feed data object with its `FeedOpenResponse` message.
 This feed data object may be modified by subsequent `FeedAction` messages.

+If multiple clients open the same feed, the server is free to return a different feed data object to each client.
+Subsequently, the server is free to transmit a different sequence of `FeedAction` messages and feed deltas to each client.

 ### Feed Deltas